KadirZukorlic/files-api/README.md

 1. Clone the project
 2. Run `npm install`
 3. Run `npm start`
-4. Send a GET request to `localhost:3000/api/files`
+4. When server starts send a GET request to `localhost:3000/api/files` in postman or whatever you like to use

 ## Approach